Vision for Good Report

 - Infrastructure or capital requests (e.g., building campaigns or major renovations)

-- Organizations chosen or requested by customers or government officials
+- Organizations requested by customers or government officials

 Submitting a Charitable Contributions Application

 Medical Mission Trip Product Contributions

 Johnson & Johnson Vision provides select surgical supplies (specific to cataract procedures) to physicians who volunteer their time and professional skills to take part in overseas medical missions.